 Atoui's relationship with the Emirate is longstanding.
 It started in 2008, when the electroacoustic composer was invited to participate in the inaugural March Meeting, which set the stage for his artworld debut.
-What followed was a decade of exploring different modalities of listening, composition, and performance, and the ensemble of custom instruments on view at Atoui's show stand as testimonials that challenge the constraints of what it means to be a musician today, taking performances outside of the concert hall and into other realms.
-Conceived and built in several steps with musicians, composers, and artists, "Cycles in 11" was also a starting point for a regional and international residency program that extends into 2022.
+What followed was a decade of exploring different modalities of listening, composition, and performance, and the ensemble of custom instruments on view at Atoui's show stand as testimonials that challenge the constraints of what it means to be a musician today, taking performances outside of the concert hall and artists, "Cycles in 11" was also a starting point for a regional and international residency program that extends into 2022.

 One of Atoui's long-term projects is I/E (2014-), in which steel rails are affixed with sound capsules that play recordings of different seaports around the world.
-From Singapore to Porto and Beirut, raw audio is captured from the unfrequented depths of the ocean, the inner mysteries of oil tanks, and the hullabaloo of fish markets. using recording devices inserted into metal, stone, and wood vessels.
-The Sharjah iteration, in collaboration with French musician Eric La Casa, echoes a vague archeology of sound excavated from the Zayed and Khalifa seaports as well as the mangroves of Abu Dhabi, and laid out in the open space of the Foundation's Art Square.
-With this growing library of sounds of the unknown, Atoui attempts to archive the sonic identities of spaces.
+From Singapore to Porto and Beirut, raw audio is captured from the unfrequented depths of the ocean, the inner into other realms.
+Conceived musicians, composers, and and built in several steps with mysteries of oil tanks, and the hullabaloo of fish markets. using recording devices inserted into metal, stone, and wood vessels.
+The Sharjah iteration, in collaboration with French musician Eric La Casa, echoes a vague archeology of sound excavated from the Zayed and Khalifa seaports as well as the mangroves of Abu Dhabi, and laid out in the open space of the Foundation's Art Square, With this growing library of sounds of the unknown, Atoui attempts to archive the sonic identities of spaces.